Surface analysis expert named Director of UW Molecular Analysis Facility

 As a publicly-accessible facility, the MAF is open to internal UW users, as well as external users from academia and industry.
 Users can be trained to independently perform experiments, or an experienced staff member can perform experiments for users.
 MAF staff are also available to consult on experimental design or troubleshoot.
 According to Gamble, one of the great benefits of using the MAF is that staff can help users identify the best technique to gather the information they need to answer a particular scientific question.
 “Researchers will sometimes come to the facility thinking they want to use a specific instrument, but through the process of working with MAF staff they realize that there exists a different or complementary technique that would be more informative,” says Gamble.

 As researcher needs evolve and technologies advance, the MAF continually updates and adds to its repertoire of instruments and capabilities.
 Gamble noted that the MAF recently acquired a new scanning electron microscope (SEM), a powerful magnification tool that utilizes a focused beam of electrons to collect topographical, morphological and compositional information.
-The advantages of the FEI Apero SEM include the ability to produce three-dimensional images with one-nanometer resolution and increased flexibility in the type of sample, imaging conditions, and applications.
+The advantages of the FEI Apero SEM include the ability to produce high resolution images with increased flexibility in the type of sample, imaging conditions, and applications.
 For example, in contrast to older SEMs, the Apero can produce high quality images of samples that are not electrically conductive.
 Such instruments are invaluable to many diverse fields, from life sciences and materials development to industry-related applications in energy and semiconductors.
 Gamble is focused on bringing in new instruments and expertise to the MAF so that users can continue to generate the best quality data and have access to cutting-edge tools with unique capabilities.